 - Valença has a valuable architectural and cultural heritage

-- Natural swimming pools and deserted beaches make the Maraú Peninsula
+- Natural swimming pools and deserted beaches on the Maraú Peninsula

-- Morro de São Paulo in Bahia is one of Brazil’s most popular destinations
+- Morro de São Paulo in Bahia, one of Brazil’s most popular tourist destinations

-- Complete Guide to the Maraú Peninsula: History and Sights
+- Comprehensive Guide to Maraú Peninsula: History and Attractions

 - Cairu Archipelago: History and Attractions